CouncilofLorien/counciloflorien.github.io/docs/cards/T/the-cock-crows.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Cancels a Troll attack.
 Alternatively, if Gates of Morning is in play, it forces the discard of one hazard permanent-event. <br>_“...a cock crowed.
-Shrill and clear he crowed...welcoming only the morning that in the sky far above the shadows of death was coming with the dawn."_ ***---&#65279;LotRV***
+Shrill and clear he crowed...welcoming only the morning that in the sky far above the shadows of death was coming with the dawn."_{: .fs-3 } ***---&#65279;LotRV***{: .fs-3 }
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>